Surge in nitrogen has turned sargassum into the world's largest harmful algal bloom

-Category: Climate Hits: 0Using a unique historical baseline (1983-2019), scientists have discovered dramatic changes in the chemistry and composition of Sargassum, floating brown seaweed, transforming this vibrant living organism into a toxic 'dead zone.'
+Category: Climate Hits: 4Using a unique historical baseline (1983-2019), scientists have discovered dramatic changes in the chemistry and composition of Sargassum, floating brown seaweed, transforming this vibrant living organism into a toxic 'dead zone.'
 Results suggest that increased nitrogen availability from natural and anthropogenic sources, including sewage, is supporting blooms of Sargassum and turning a critical nursery habitat into harmful algal blooms with catastrophic impacts on coastal ecosystems, economies, and human health.
 Globally, harmful algal blooms are related to increased nutrient pollution.

 Read more https://www.sciencedaily.com/releases/2021/05/210524091959.htm